 The sock cuff is the top part of the sock, which is usually worked in some kind of ribbed stitch to help the sock cling to the leg.

-In socks that have decorative legs, the pattern stitch used on the leg can be used throughout, so that there isn't really a cuff.
+In socks that have decorative legs, the pattern stitch used on the leg can be used throughout, so that there isn't a cuff.

-Moving down the leg you find the part of the sock that is known as the leg.
+Moving down the leg, you find the part of the sock that is known as the leg.
 This part of the sock may have a different stitch pattern from the cuff.

 Here the leg is worked in Stockinette Stitch in red yarn.

-Not all socks use a heel flap construction (some use a short row heel, or a different construction), but many do, and if you're knitting from the top down, this is the part of the sock you will come to next.
+Not all socks use a heel flap construction (some use a short row heel or a different construction), but many do, and if you're knitting from the top down, this is the part of the sock you will come to next.

 The heel flap is typically worked back and forth in rows on about half of the stitches of the sock.

 Heel flaps are commonly worked in a simple repeating slip stitch pattern, and the first stitch of each row is usually slipped for ease of picking up stitches later on.
-Heel flaps can also be decorative, for instance, worked in two-colors on a sock with colorwork, or even with cables or other stitch patterns worked on them.
+Heel flaps can also be decorative, for instance, worked in two colors on a sock with colorwork, or even with cables or other stitch patterns worked on them.

 The heel flap in the sample sock shown is worked in dark blue.

 Once the flap has been worked, a section of short rows shapes the cup of the heel.
-This is the turn that makes it possible to knit an L-shaped sock rather than a tube.
+It is the turn that makes it possible to knit an L-shaped sock rather than a tube.